freddiebarrsmith/CCTV-Remote-Code-Execution-Metasploit-Module/README.md

 Instructions for Use:

-Set up a cloud host or web facing IP.
+Set up a cloud host or web facing IP with metasploit and netcat installed

 Step 1: